by Tom Perry

 This takes us to No #4 on the Fright List.
 On 24/1/15 The Times drew our attention to the Director of Public Prosecutions complaining of the ‘bow wave’ of cost stemming from non-recent child abuse cases .
 But we are in ‘catch up’ conditions at present – a backlog of decades of non-recent abuse has been created as a direct result of the UK’s amateurish ‘discretionary reporting’ framework – and finally it is now emerging.

 So here is No #5 on the Fright List, Mr Grayling informing us there had been an ‘explosion’ in the numbers of rapists and sex attackers’ He went onto say: “The system is so stretched that eight prisons now exclusively house sex offenders”

-In Government terms child protection is all about cost and little to do with the protection of children, and it justifies its position on research that has nothing to to with child protection in Regulated Activities.
-The Government objective, aided by the Social Work profession and biddable NGOs, neither of which have had nothing to do with the delivery of child protection in Regulated Activities, is to re-badge the status quo and apply the magical words ‘Mandatory Reporting.’
-With this achieved another fraud will have been perpetrated on parents, children and those who have responsibility for the protection of children in these settings.
+In Government terms child protection is about cost, it has little to do with the protection of children.
+It justifies its position on research that has nothing to to with child protection in Regulated Activities.
+The Government objective, aided by the Social Work profession and biddable NGOs, neither of which have had anything to do with the design or delivery of child protection in Regulated Activities, is to re-badge the status quo and apply the magical words ‘Mandatory Reporting.’
+With this achieved another safeguarding fraud will have been perpetrated on parents, children and those who have responsibility for the protection of children in these settings.

 Update 8/3/18 – After the consultation ‘reporting and acting on child abuse and neglect’ the Government has decided to retain the failing status quo.
 The presenter was misinformed at the start about what is mandated and what Mandate Now is seeking but it self-corrects after a few moments.